resim-ai/open-core/docs/resim/metrics/metrics_builds.md

 - If the file `/tmp/resim/inputs/batch_metrics_config.json` is present, we are in batch mode, and our build should compute batch metrics using this config.
 - If the file `/tmp/resim/inputs/batch_metrics_config.json` is *not* present, then we are in job mode, and our build should compute job metrics.
 In this case, `/tmp/resim/inputs/` will instead contain an `experience` and `logs` directory respectively containing the input and output of the test job, based off of which we can compute our job metrics.

+## Test Suite Report Mode

+The third mode that a metrics build can operate in is to compute test suite reports.
+A test suite report is a longitudinal comparison of a given [test suite](https://docs.resim.ai/test-suites) over time.
+A report is expected to compute how performance of a given branch of the system has changed over time.
+For more information, please see the main [reports documentation](https://docs.resim.ai/test-suite-reports).

+For a metrics build to determine that it is in `report mode`, it must check that a file called `report_config.json` exists in the `tmp/resim/inputs` directory.
+If this file is present, we are in report mode and we should compute reports.

 # Output